Board of Trustees

 Elizabeth Dodd

-Elizabeth serves as the BOD Secretary and is a member of the Executive, Communications, Celebration of Cranes and Prairie Wings Committees.
+Elizabeth serves as the Prairie Wings Editor and is a member of the Executive, Governance, and Communications Committees.
 Elizabeth is also a member of the Flint Hills Audubon Society, a poet and essayist and is the Nonfiction Editor of the Terrain.org, the oldest place-based online literary journal.
 MORE

 Heidi Eaton